woohoolabs/yang/README.md

             ]
         ]
     )
-    ->setBody(                                                  // or a ResourceObject instance
+    ->setJsonApiBody(                                           // or a ResourceObject instance
         new ResourceObject("user", 1)
     );